 What are Bitcoin nodes?

-- Follow rules: Each bitcoin node has been programmed to follow a set of rules.
-By following these rules, a node is able to check the transactions on the network it receives and confirms everything is working fine.
+- Follow the rules: Each bitcoin node has been programmed to follow a set of rules.
+By following these rules, a node can check the transactions on the network it receives and confirms everything is working fine.
 If there are any problems, the transaction fails.

 - Fresh transactions: Transactions that have recently been entered into the blockchain network.